atulyaxd/Pratibha-Voice-Assistant/README.md

 2. Add a Virtual Environment `python3 -m venv venv` **(If needed)**
 3. Activate the Virtual Environment `source venv/bin/activate` **(If needed)**
 4. change the directory using `cd Pratibha-Voice-Assistant`.
-5. install the libraries using `pip install -r requirements.txt`.
+5. install the libraries using `pip install -r requirements.txt` for windows.
+6. install the libraries using `pip3 install -r requirements.txt` for Raspberry pi.
-6. run the code using `python3 pratibha.py`.
+7. run the code using `python3 pratibha.py`.

 ## Libraries and API's used